-UltraMSK is a software application that runs under the Linux operating system.
-The software will run on most of the main Linux distribution families e.g. Debian, Ubuntu, RedHat, CentOS, Rocky, Fedora etc. You will need a GPS receiver, a VLF antenna and a computer with a sound card.
+UltraMSK is a software application that measures the phase and amplitude of narrowband VLF radio signals.
+The software runs under the Linux operating system.
+Most of the main Linux distribution families e.g. Debian, Ubuntu, RedHat, CentOS, Rocky, Fedora etc. are suitable to use.
+You will need a GNSS/GPS receiver with a 1PPS output signal, a VLF radio receiver and a computer with a sound card.
 The computer hardware requirements for UltraMSK are modest and similar to that for running the Linux OS itself.
-This will depend though upon the number of VLF signals being received.
 It is also possible to use small single-board computers such as the Raspberry Pi.

 Please feel free to contact us should you have any questions about what is needed to get an UltraMSK receiver up and running.
 A free evaluation of the software is available on request.